tejaspatel-jt/my-another-mvc-web-app/README.md

 # my-another-mvc-web-app

+## 24feb25_621pm - Refactroing with Service Layer
+- create class and interface for auth service and added code from controller to class `AuthService` which is implementing `AuthService`.
+- ran migrations again after deleting `UserDb` from SSMS as some mess happened :).

 ## 24feb25_550pm - Create JWT token
 - install package `System.IdentityModel.Tokens.Jwt`.
 - code first migration done again with guid